BlaanTeam/ts-sql-builder/README.md

 # SQL Query Builder for Node.js

+A straightforward api for SQL query & schema generation.

+# Overview

 This npm package provides a versatile SQL query & schema builder for Node.js applications.
 It supports the creation of SQL queries for common operations like SELECT, INSERT, UPDATE, DELETE and a schema builder api making it easy to create & interact with relational databases.